novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-49.md

 "Oh, she's a friend.
 Since we're the same age, I suggested we be friends recently."

-"I'm the same age too."
+“I am of the same age as well.”

 "Pardon?"